Information for international students

 Campus Map of Karlsruhe University of Applied Sciences.

-Exchange students and students of the English-language Master's programs (Sensor Systems Technology and Geomatics) receive information about registering from Lea Scholz of the International Office.
+Exchange students and students of the English-language Master's programs (Sensor Systems Technology and Geomatics) receive information about registering from Anna Tillhon of the International Office.
+General information about the requirements can be found here.

 You will need a "checking account" so that you can transfer tuition fees, if required.
 The dormitory deposit will also be refunded to this account when your study stay is over.
 If you have a part-time job your salary will be transferred there and possibly the tax refund.